Peptide Half-Life Tracking

 When does Semaglutide reach steady state?

 Using the DailyMed label's approximate 1-week elimination half-life as the reference, a simple tracking model usually approaches a repeating peak-and-trough pattern after about 4 to 5 half-lives, or roughly 4 to 5 weeks.
-That is a modeling estimate, not dosing guidance.

 Does half-life tell me when a peptide is completely gone?